session.CreateCriteria(typeof(Contact))

 .List();

 The resulting SQL will include a Join to Emails as expected, the resultset returned by the database is OK, but within the object model Contact.Emails is not going to be populated with data.
-Which means once Contact.Emails is being accessed in code, lazy loading occurs, which IMHO is undesired behavior.
+Which means once Contact.Emails is being accessed in code, lazy loading occurs, which probably was not the coder's intention.
 This is not the case when

 CreateCriteria("Emails")

-The bug report was closed without fix, but including a comment that "According to Hibernate guys this is correct behavior" and a link to Hibernate bug report #918.
+The bug report was closed without fix, but contained a comment that "According to Hibernate guys this is correct behavior" and a link to Hibernate bug report #918.

-Anyway, interestingly this can be worked around either by phrasing the same query in HQL, or by applying an outer Join on the child Criteria (which of course is somewhat semantically different, but leads to the same results in this case):
+Apparently under Criteria API this can be worked around by applying an outer Join (which of course is somewhat semantically different):

 session.CreateCriteria(typeof(Contact))